- Janice Kephart

-National Security Fellow
+Former National Security Director

 Ms. Kephart is an internationally recognized border and ID security expert, who served as counsel to the 9/11 Commission and was a key author of the Staff Monograph, 9/11 and Terrorist Travel as well as the immigration-related facts and recommendations in the 9/11 Commission Report.
 She is currently owner and managing director of Identity Strategy Partners, LLP.